 Some of their key features are:

-There are two kinds of 2 wheeler insurance policies, viz. comprehensive plans and liability-only plans.
+There are two kinds of two-wheeler insurance policies, viz. comprehensive plans and liability-only plans.

 |Comprehensive Insurance:||Third-Party Liability Insurance/Liability-only insurance:|

 It is mandatory as per law to have an insurance policy that covers third party liabilities at least.
 This is according to the Motor Vehicles Act, 1988.
 Third party insurance offers this coverage.
-This third party insurance is most common in motor insurance policies.
+Third-party insurance is most common in motor insurance policy.
 Any third party involved in the accident will be provided coverage under this policy.
 IRDAI will be evaluating the damages before deciding if the claim is valid or not.
-The following are the coverage of a third party two wheeler insurance plan
+The following are the coverages of a third-party two-wheeler insurance plan: